-OpenID Connect (OIDC) defines a standard mechanism by which a web application leads a user through a login flow.
-The flow results in a signed JSON web token (JWT) that asserts the identity of the user.
+OpenID Connect defines a standard mechanism by which a web application leads a user through a login flow.
+The login flow results in a signed ID token, which is a JSON Web Token (JWT) that asserts the identity of the user.

 For more information, see Solid-OIDC specification: Client Identifiers.